aiven/devportal/docs/products/flink/howto/create-flink-applications.rst

 Create an application via the Aiven console
 --------------------------------------------

-Follow these steps to biuld your first Aiven for Flink application:
+Follow these steps to build your first Aiven for Flink application:

 1. In the `Aiven Console <https://console.aiven.io/>`_, open the Aiven for Flink service for which you want to create an application.
 2. Go to the **Applications** tab and click **Create application** to create your first application.